petrleocompel/flutter_i18n_locize/README.md

   version: "latest"
   #isPrivate: true # in case your project is private you need also API key
   #apiKey: "..."  # change your API key
+  #namespacePerFile: true # if you want endup with "namespace.lang.json" files
 ```

 Open your terminal and run next command: